Rogers-Shepard Type Inequalities for Sections: Introduction and main results

+Let $\mu$ be a symmetric $\alpha$-concave measure on $\R^n$.
+If $K \subset \R^n$ is taken to be an origin-symmetric convex body and $H \in G_{n,m}$, then inequality \eqref{e:alphaconcave} together with the convexity of $K$ implies that the function

+is an even concave function on its support.
+In particular, its maximum occurs at the origin; that is,

+holds whenever $\mu$ is a symmetric, $\alpha$-concave measure and $K \subset \R^n$ is an origin symmetric convex body.
+In the case when $\mu = \vol_m$, the previous inequality states that, for any origin-symmetric convex body in $\R^n$, the section of largest $m$-dimensional volume is the central section.

-In \cite[Theorem~1]{RU1} Rudelson found an asymptotic inequality of the same type as (\ref{e:RS}) that bounds the volume of the central section of the difference body of a convex body by an $m$-dimensional subspace from above by a constant multiple, depending both on the dimension and sub-dimension, of the maximal parallel section of the original body.
+In \cite[Theorem~1]{RU1} Rudelson found an asymptotic inequality that measures the section of largest $m$-dimensional volume of a (not necessarily symmetric) convex body of the same type as \eqref{e:RS}; it bounds the volume of the central section of the difference body of a convex body by an $m$-dimensional subspace from above by a constant multiple, depending both on the dimension and sub-dimension, of the maximal parallel section of the original body.
 This result reads as follows.

 \begin{theorem}[Rudelson] Given a convex body $K$ and $H \in G_{n,m}$, one has

 where $c>1$ is some absolute constant and

 \end{theorem}